Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 ```

 The above snippet has the effect of summarizing as `NONDET` all external calls
 to the library and _internal_ ones as well.
-All summary types except ghost
+Only `NONDET` and `HAVOC` summaries
-summaries can be applied.
+can be applied.
-For more information on method summaries, see [this page](method-summarization).
+For more information on method summaries, see {ref}`summaries`.

 ## Simplifying the source code
 % aka  Munging / Verifiable-Code-Antipatterns

-Simplifying the source code of the program under verification can be a valuable last resort for obtaining useful verification results.
+Simplifying the source code of the program under verification can be a valuable
-In the following, we describe some code patterns that have proven to be very difficult for the Prover and thus are good targets for code simplification.
+last resort for obtaining useful verification results.
+In the following, we
+describe some code patterns that have proven to be very difficult for the Prover
-Note that the occurrence of these patterns is not always a problem, so they should be looked at in conjunction with the difficulty statistics and generally a holistic view of the program under verification.
+and thus are good targets for code simplification.
+Note that the occurrence of
+these patterns is not always a problem, so they should be looked at in
+conjunction with the difficulty statistics and generally a holistic view of the
+program under verification.

 ### Passing complex structs